WSLockhart/WSLockhart.github.io/index.md

 (millisecond pulsars to be specific), and model how that light should look to our telescopes here on Earth.
 By comparing our predictions with new observational data from NASA's [NICER](https://www.nasa.gov/nicer) mission, we hope to put constraints on the size, magnetic field, and other fundamental properties of these near-inconceivable objects.

-I recently started a project to compile the all-time great pedagogical physics problems, entitled *"On the Shoulders of Giants"*.
+I recently started a side project to compile the all-time great pedagogical physics problems, entitled *"On the Shoulders of Giants"*.
 Problem suggestions are welcome!
 You can see a sample page [here](/docs/TimelessProblems_sample.pdf).

 <!--
 ![pulsar](/images/pulsar.jpg)